Tips for Making Your Own Website

 Remove EXIF Data from Photos

 EXIF data is some fancy code that tells you when and where a photo was taken, what kind of camera was used, and more.
-If you don't want internet people knowing where you live, then while you're compressing your pics, you should wipe the EXIF, too.
+If you don't want Internet people knowing where you live, then while you're compressing your pics, you should wipe the EXIF, too.
 At the bottom of Caesium's "compression" tab, there's a checkbox that says "keep metadata."
 Leave that unchecked.

 Many social media websites— and I think Neocities, too— automatically remove the EXIF for you.
 But if you're hosting on your own, or otherwise unsure what privacy protections the platform offers, better safe than sorry.
 Plus, you're compressing your pictures anyway, aren't you?!
 It's easy!